Breeding Approval & Grading for Stallions & Mares In PFH, SSSH, SNH, & AAH Studbooks

 - Proportionality index: Quotient between the height at the withers and the scapular-ischial length multiplied by 100 .
 This is a mathematical calculation taken from the previous measurements.

 The Movement Section for the Grading process comprises walk, trot, and canter.
-It is VERY important to spend plenty of time practising with your horse in order to do this section as well as possible – you need to get 5 or more points out of 10 for each pace (less than this will count as a serious fault)
+It is VERY important to spend plenty of time practising with your horse in order to do this section as well as possible as a significant number of points come from the movement section.

 The Directors will be looking for the following:-